awsdocs/amazon-ec2-user-guide/doc_source/using-spot-limits.md

 Even though Amazon EC2 automatically increases your Spot Instance limits based on your usage, you can request a limit increase if necessary\.
 For example, if you intend to launch more Spot Instances than your current limit allows, you can request a limit increase\.
 You can also request a limit increase if you submit a Spot Instance request and you receive the error `Max spot instance count exceeded`\.

+**Note**
+If you are a new customer or have no previous billing history, your limits do not apply to Spot Instances with a defined duration\.
+Spot Instances with a defined duration \(also known as Spot blocks\) are not available to new accounts or accounts with no previous billing history with AWS\.

 **To request a Spot Instance limit increase**

 1. Open the **Create case**, **Service limit increase** form in the Support Center console at [https://console\.aws\.amazon\.com/support/home\#/case/create](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-spot-instances)\.